Colossae: Modern study and archeology

+Most archeological attention has been focused on nearby Laodicea and Hierapolis.
+Excavations of Colossae began in 2021 led by Bariş Yener of Pammukale University in Denizli.
+The first several years involve surface surveys to analyze pottery and survey the landscape.
+They hope to start digging in 2023–24.

-As of 2019, Colossae has never been excavated, as most archeological attention has been focused on nearby Laodicea and Hierapolis, though plans are reported for an Australian-led expedition to the site.
-The present site exhibits a biconical acropolis almost 100 ft high, and encompasses an area of almost 22 acre.
+The site exhibits a biconical acropolis almost 100 ft high, and encompasses an area of almost 22 acre.
 On the eastern slope there sits a theater which probably seated around 5,000 people, suggesting a total population of 25,000–30,000 people.
-The theater was probably built during the Roman period, and may be near an agora that abuts the cardo maximus, or the city's main north-south road.
+The theater was probably built during the Roman period, and may be near an agora that abuts the cardo maximus, or the city's main north–south road.
 Ceramic finds around the theater confirm the city's early occupation in the third and second millennia BC.
 Northeast of the tell, and most likely outside the city walls, a necropolis displays Hellenistic tombs with two main styles of burial: one with an antecedent room connected to an inner chamber, and tumuli, or underground chambers accessed by stairs leading to the entrance.
 Outside the tell, there are also remains of sections of columns that may have marked a processional way, or the cardo.
 Today, the remains of one column marks the location where locals believe a church once stood, possibly that of St. Michael.
 Near the Lycus River, there is evidence that water channels had been cut out of the rock with a complex of pipes and sluice gates to divert water for bathing and for agricultural and industrial purposes.